ImSarode/VogueWave-Analysis/README.md

 ## Description

-The VogueWave Dashboard is a Tableau-based project that visualizes and analyzes supply chain data for a Fashion and Beauty startup.
+The VogueWave Dashboard is a Tableau-based project that visualizes and analyzes supply chain data for a Fashion and Beauty startup (Kaggle Dataset).
 The dataset focuses on makeup products and includes insights into pricing, shipping costs, customer demographics, and supplier performance.
 The project also involves Excel Solver analysis to minimize transportation costs from source to destination.

 ## Dataset Features
 The dataset focuses on the supply chain of makeup products and contains the following columns: